ChrisDuffley/stationPlaylist/readme.md

 To learn cart assignments, from SPL Studio, press Alt+NVDA+3.
 Pressing the cart command once will tell you which jingle is assigned to the command.
 Pressing the cart command twice will play the jingle.
 Press Alt+NvDA+3 to exit cart explorer.
 See the add-on guide for more information on cart explorer.

-## Track Dial

-You can use arrow keys to review various information about a track.
-To turn Track Dial on, while a track is focused in the main playlist viewer, press the command you assigned for toggling Track Dial.
-Then use left and right arrow keys to review information such as artist, duration and so on.
-Alternatively, press Control+Alt+left or right arrows to navigate between columns without invoking Track Dial.

 ## Track time analysis

 To obtain length to play selected tracks, mark current track for start of track time analysis (SPL Assistant, F9), then press SPL Assistant, F10 when reaching end of selection.